niolabs/docs/docs/services/service-design-patterns/signal-structure.md

 ]
 ```

-In other words, the block will only call `notify_signals` once for the incoming list, even though three signals would be notified.
-It would not call `notify_signals` three times—once for each signal out.
+In other words, the block will only call the block method `notify_signals` once for the incoming list, even though three signals would be emitted.
+It would not call `notify_signals` three times, one time for each signal out.